alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-collections.md

 ## Practice

 ### Exercise 1 {initial-collapse-state="collapsed"}
 You have a list of “green” numbers and a list of “red” numbers.
-Complete the code below to print how many numbers there are in total.
+Complete the code to print how many numbers there are in total.

 |---|---|